friedman101/sensor-cal/README.md

 y = Ax+b
 ```

+In this problem we do not know `y` but we do know its magnitude, `y_mag`, which will be constant over all the data points.
+To ground this concept, imagine collecting data while rotating a magnetometer.
+While you may not know the direction of the magnetic field in each orientation the overall magnitude will stay the same and is easy to measure.
+This knowledge alone is enough to calibrate the device.

-In essense we want to drive the residual `r` as close to zero as possible
+We now define a residual `r` which we want to drive as close to zero as possible

 ```
-r = y - Ax - b
+r = y_mag^2 - [Ax + b]'[Ax + b]
 ```

 To minimize `r` we'll want it's gradient, `J`, with respect to the parameters of interest `p`.
 The gradient points in the direction of greatest increase of `r`.